 How to Avoid Fast Fashion: 8 Rules for Conscious Fashion Consumption

-But the reality is, a lot of people are paying, from the unfairly treated laborers to each and every person on the planet that has to deal with the environmental fallout.
+But the reality is, fast fashion facts speak for themselves and a lot of people are paying, from the unfairly treated laborers to each and every person on the planet that has to deal with the environmental fallout.

 Fast fashion, according to Merriam-Webster is: “an approach to the design, creation, and marketing of clothing fashions that emphasizes making fashion trends quickly and cheaply available to consumers.”